Feminist digital humanities: The Archival of Feminist Digital Humanities Projects

 One goal of feminist literary scholars has been to increase the scope of women's literary works in visible archives.
 The Orlando Project and The Women Writers Project are two early projects that undertook the task of filling in the gaps that existed in literary history in the 1980s.
 Both efforts sought to use the electronic format "to overcome the problems of inaccessibility and scarcity which had rendered women’s writing invisible for so long."

 One critique of a content-oriented approach to combating the marginalization of women's literary works is that it's simply not enough to add content to a system that is built upon a patriarchal methodology.
 "Literary scholars who depend on archival or rare book materials still confront, whether they acknowledge it or not, the legacy of an institutional form through which patriarchal power exercised the authority to determine value, classification, and access."

-There is a need for all fine works to be digitalized for the next generation by scholars in order to remain intact.
+There is a need for all high-quality works to be digitalized for the next generation by scholars in order to ensure their preservation.
 With the innovation of the internet, feminist scholars also follow the trend of digital humanities projects to make many contributions from the past were archived and let other feminists’ voices stay relevant for the future generation, such as;